chuckmccullough85/IntroductionToCSharpTT10975.2024/labs/PaywizUI/Readme.md

 Before we get started, our application needs to use the *Employee, Contractor, Organization, etc.* classes that we created earlier.
 You could just copy and paste the files from one project to another, but then you would have multiple places to update if a change is needed.
 Instead, we will *reference* the other project from our UI project.

 ## Visual Studio
-- Right-click on the PaywizUI project and select *Add* -> *Project Reference...* and choose the *Interface* project.
+- Right-click on the PaywizUI project and select *Add* -> *Project Reference...* and choose the *Delegates* project.

 ## VS Code
-- Open a terminal in the same folder has the PaywizUI project and type `dotnet add reference ../Interface/Interface.csproj `
+- Open a terminal in the same folder has the PaywizUI project and type `dotnet add reference ../Delegates/Delegates.csproj `

 ### View
 - Create a new abstract class `View<M>`